 Another lesser-known retreat in the heart of Himachal is Hampta Pass.
-It lies at an altitude of 4270 m in the Pir Panjal range of the Himalayas and is a small corridor between Lahaul and Kullu valley of the state.
-Majestic views of lush green valleys, snow-laden peaks and barren hills with differentiated forms and shapes is what awaits for a traveller at Hamta.
+It lies at an altitude of 4270 m in the Pir Panjal Range of the Himalayas and is a small corridor between Lahaul and Kullu valley of the state.
+Majestic views of lush green valleys, snow-laden peaks and barren hills with differentiated forms and shapes are what awaits for a traveller at Hamta.
 Hampta Pass trek is a good alternative to the much-crowded vehicle route of Rohtang Pass.

 15. Pabbar Valley

-This less frequented valley lies northeast from the tiny village of Hatkoti and is about a hundred km east of Shimla.
+This less-frequented valley lies northeast from the tiny village of Hatkoti and is about a hundred km east of Shimla.
 Hatkoti's 8th-century Kinnaur style Hatkeshwari Mata Temple and the adjacent Shiva temple are the major attractions here.
 Shaivite pilgrims visit these holy sites during the Navratra time periods in April and October.

 DadaSiba falls on the extreme western end of Himachal Pradesh, close to the state border with Punjab.
 The Village is a part of Pragpur Tehsil in Kangra District of Himachal Pradesh and is located 43 km south of Dharamsala.
 The village houses a unique architectural marvel in the form of a temple dedicated Radha and Krishna.
 A part of the stone for the temple came from Jodhpur, and special stone for the doorposts and lintels was quarried near the fort of Mangarh.